pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 * two-octet encodings have a first octet in the range 192..223, and represent code points in the range 128..2047
 * three-octet encodings have a first octet in the range 224..239, and represent code points in the range 2048..65535
 * legacy single-octet encodings have an octet value in the range 240..255
+* Overlong encodings MUST NOT be used unless specifically exempted (see below)

-Limiting ourselves to three-octet encodings allows us to reserve legacy single-octet encodings for code points in the range 240..255.
+Omitting four-octet encodings allows us to reserve legacy single-octet encodings for code points in the range 240..255.
 This ensures backwards compatibility of existing secret key encryption (S2K Usage) code points.
 Since Secret Key Encryption code points greater than 240 are in current use, they MUST be represented by the legacy single-octet encoding.